-As a small business owner, it’s not uncommon that you’ll encounter disputes at some point within the lifecycle of your business.
+As an independent business owner, it’s not uncommon to encounter payment disputes.
 Miscommunications with customers, cancellations, and even clients attempting to receive services free of charge can all lead to unwanted chargebacks.

 As a Disputes Specialist here at HoneyBook, I help our members work through all sorts of disputes every day.
-From simple misunderstandings to clients-gone-rogue, I wanted to share some tips we’ve picked up along the way that we pass on to HoneyBook members when they receive disputes, and best practices to help mitigate them.
+From simple misunderstandings to clients-gone-rogue, here are some tips I’ve picked up along the way that we pass on to HoneyBook members when they receive customer disputes, and best practices to help mitigate them.

 Jump to: